Investment Commentary-Q4 2020

 DATA: ASSET CLASSES

-In an extremely strong quarter for performance overall, developed Pacific ex-Japan equities were the strongest performer, up 13.6% followed closely by EM equities and UK equities.
-US equities were the strongest performing asset class over the year.
-Global listed Infrastructure was the worst performing asset class over the quarter, up only 2.8% but it was commodities that suffered most over the year, dragged down by oil.
+In an extremely strong quarter for performance overall, developed Pacific ex-Japan equities were the strongest performer, up 13.6%, followed closely by EM equities and UK equities.
+US equities were the strongest-performing asset class over the year.
+Global listed Infrastructure was the worst-performing asset class over the quarter, up only 2.8%, but it was commodities that suffered the most over the year, dragged down by oil.

 asset class performance in 2020